 In defective medical cases, plaintiffs must prove that they were injured; that a device was defectively designed, manufactured, or marketed; and that the defect caused injury or harm.
 Defective medical devices may result in serious consequences for patients.
 Unlike other faulty products that can be discarded or returned to the store, medical devices are often implanted into a person's body.
 So, if it’s defective or causing serious problems, the device must be removed and/or replaced.
 This means additional surgery, pain, distress, and expense for the victim.

-The experienced New York City injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, have successfully represented those who have suffered serious health consequences due to faulty devices.
+The experienced New York City personal injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, have successfully represented those who have suffered serious health consequences due to faulty devices.
 We will fight hard for your rights and ensure that the negligent manufacturer is held accountable for all of your injuries and losses.
 Please contact us at (212) 986-7353 to obtain more information about pursuing your legal rights.